 Being seeks bold prevention and promotion ideas to meet the mental health needs of the most underserved 10- to 24 year-olds.
-We fund culturally sensitive, community driven, youth-friendly, innovative approaches that account for the complex social, cultural and environmental drivers contributing to young people's mental health and wellbeing in at least one of the priority countries.
+We fund culturally sensitive, community driven, youth-friendly, innovative approaches that account for the complex social, cultural and environmental drivers contributing to young people's mental health and wellbeing in at least one of the priority countries with a focus on urban and peri urban settings.